graphql/graphql-wg/rfcs/SemanticNullability.md

 - [O][criteria-o]
   - ✅
 - [P][criteria-p]
-  - ⚠️ Though there's no technical reason not to do so, the mechanics of adding the directive (particularly when referencing positions inside lists) are tiresome in SDL-first schemas, decreasing likeliness that positions will be updated.
+  - ✅ Though there's no technical reason not to do so, though the mechanics of adding the directive (particularly when referencing positions inside lists) are tiresome in SDL-first schemas, decreasing likeliness that positions will be updated.
 (Code-first schemas are unaffected.)
 Further, the directives are likely to have a significant impact on the formatting of the SDL (`@semanticNonNull` is 16 characters, almost quarter of a line if wrap at 80), so designers may wish to only add them in the most critical of locations.
 - [Q][criteria-q]
   - ✅
 - [R][criteria-r]